 For the big-busted readers out there: Which brands do you think make the best dress shirts for women with large breasts?
 Any experiences with the ones listed above?
 What are some blouses from mainstream brands that you’ve found to be a good fit if you have large breasts?
 What about bras, swimwear, dresses, and other pieces?

-This post was originally written in 2017, but updated substantially in August 2020, except where otherwise noted.
+This post was originally written in 2017, but updated substantially as indicated.

 I’m a DD sometimes an F and I’ve had good luck with the Loft Utility Blouse.